rajwant-raj/HeartGuard-AI/README.md

 # ❤️ HeartGuard AI – Heart Disease Predictor

-HeartGuard AI is a machine learning-powered web application designed to assess cardiovascular disease risk using patient clinical parameters.
+HeartGuard AI Ver 1.0 is a machine learning-powered web application designed to assess cardiovascular disease risk using patient clinical parameters.
 Built with Scikit-learn and Streamlit, the system leverages a Random Forest classifier to provide real-time predictions through an interactive, dark-themed dashboard.

 ---